-- Labelling obligation
+- Warranty obligation

-- Return of goods regulations
+- Return of Goods Policy

 Failure to do so may result in severe penalties and other consequences, such as exclusion from a sales platform.

-Other types of excise duty are:
+Other types of excise taxes include:

 - the tobacco tax,

-- the mineral oil tax, and
+- the mineral oil tax and

 - the alcohol tax.

-- the storage of the goods, and
+- the storage of the goods and

 If goods are then stored in these warehouses (depending on the FBA service selected), then VAT registration is mandatory in each of these storage countries.

-ExampleWith the Central Europe Programme Amazon offers online merchants who already store in Germany and sell from there or want to start selling from there the possibility to store additionally in Poland and the Czech Republic.
+Example: With the Central Europe Program, Amazon offers online retailers who already store in Germany and want to sell from there or start doing so, the opportunity to additionally store in Poland and the Czech Republic.

-Exceeding the delivery threshold
+exceeding the delivery threshold

 Who must submit these reports?

-Exemption from the notification requirement
+Exemption from the obligation to notify

 The EORI number is an identification number used for the exchange of information between economic operators and the customs administration.

-Important: Private individuals do not need an EORI number
+Important: private individuals do not need an EORI number

-Goods delivery within the EU: B2B
+Delivery of goods within the EU: B2B

 The customer, the company in the destination country, must then pay the VAT itself, the so-called reverse charge procedure.
-This is why it is so important to indicate the VAT number on the invoice.
+That is why it is so important to indicate the VAT number on the invoice.

-Goods deliveries within the EU: B2C
+Delivery of goods within the EU: B2C

-Goods deliveries to non-EU countries
+Deliveries of goods to non-EU countries

 Last but not least: sales from the EU to non-EU countries.

-Any taxes incurred, as well as costs for customs clearance, are to be paid by the customer himself in his own country.
+Any taxes incurred, as well as costs for customs clearance, are to be paid by the customer in his own country.